syncfusion-content/windowsforms-docs/WindowsForms/TabbedMDI/Overview.md

 # Overview

 The TabbedMDI package provides a new TabbedMDI layout mode (as an alternative to the default Cascade and Tiled modes), popularized by Visual Studio .NET.
-This framework was built with great consideration for ease of use, to avoid having to modify an existing MDI application in any way to enable the TabbedMDI mode.
+This Framework was built with great consideration for ease of use, to avoid having to modify an existing MDI application in any way to enable the TabbedMDI mode.
 With a single method call, you can switch between TabbedMDI and RegularMDI layout modes.

 ![](Overview_images/Overview_img1.jpeg)

-TabbedMDI framework will retain the MDI scheme in Tabbed mode.
+TabbedMDI Framework will retain the MDI scheme in Tabbed mode.
 The Child forms will still be MDIChildren of the Parent (they will not be moved into a TabControl; this results in loss of MDI functionality like Merged Menus, switching using CTRL+TAB, etc.), thereby enhancing your application without interfering with the general MDI scheme.

-The TabbedMDI framework provides users the exact functionality and look and feel of Visual Studio .NET Tabbed Child windows.
+The TabbedMDI Framework provides users the exact functionality and look and feel of Visual Studio .NET Tabbed Child windows.

-The TabbedMDI framework contains the TabbedMDIManager control with features to create rich user applications.
+The TabbedMDI Framework contains the TabbedMDIManager control with features to create rich user applications.

 ### Features

 * Styles - TabbedMDI supports wide range of Tab Styles and Window Styles.
-Windows in the TabbedMDI framework can be arranged in four different styles such as horizontal, vertical, cascade and inside the client area of the parent form.
+Windows in the TabbedMDI Framework can be arranged in four different styles such as horizontal, vertical, cascade and inside the client area of the parent form.
 It also provides advanced features to set the styles for the DropDown Menus and Context Menus.
 * Tab Alignment - Aligns the Tabs to the Top, Left, Right or Bottom using the Alignment property.
 To access this property, the TabControlAdded event is used.
 * Tab Groups - [Tab Groups](/windowsforms/tabbedmdi/tab-groups) are resizable exactly as in the Visual Studio .NET IDE.
 The number and layout of the Tab Groups can be restricted and controlled.
 * MDI List - The list of MDIChild Forms in the application can be retrieved by using a single property.
 Also the Menu Item or ToolStrip Menu Item to which the list should be added can be specified.